Community Needlestick Injuries

 This document is only valid for the day on which it is accessed.
 Please read our disclaimer.

-Guidelines for management of needlestick injuries in healthcare
+Separate guidelines for management of needlestick injuries in healthcare workers are available via the ADHB intranet, occupational health: http://adhbintranet/OHS/BBFA.htm.

 Thoroughly clean with soap and water.